bw-hro/webthing-cpp/readme.md

 [![GitHub Releases](https://img.shields.io/github/release/bw-hro/webthing-cpp.svg)](https://github.com/bw-hro/webthing-cpp/releases)
 [![Vcpkg Version](https://img.shields.io/vcpkg/v/webthing-cpp)](https://vcpkg.link/ports/webthing-cpp)

 Webthing-CPP is a modern CPP/C++17 implementation of the [WebThings API](https://webthings.io/api).
-Goal of the project is to offer an easy way to set up digital twins with web interface for arbitrary things by just specifying their properties, actions and events.
-This projects focus lies on an easy to use API heavily inspired by similar projects from the [Java](https://github.com/WebThingsIO/webthing-java) and [Python](https://github.com/WebThingsIO/webthing-python) world.
+The goal of the project is to provide an easy way to set up digital twins with a web interface for various "things" by simply specifying their properties, actions, and events.
+This project focuses on an easy-to-use API, heavily inspired by similar projects in the [Java](https://github.com/WebThingsIO/webthing-java) and [Python](https://github.com/WebThingsIO/webthing-python) ecosystems.

-Webthing-CPP comes with MIT license without any warranty.
-DISCLAIMER: At the moment this project is in an early stage.
-Please make sure to perform sufficient number of tests if it suits your needs regarding stability before using it in production.
+Webthing-CPP is distributed under the MIT license, without any warranty.

 ## Project structure

-This project follows a header only approach to make integration into own projects easier.
-Nevertheless it relies on some dependencies to implement its features:
+This project follows a header-only approach to simplify integration into other projects.
+However, it relies on several dependencies to implement its features:

-- [µWebSockets](https://github.com/uNetworking/uWebSockets) is used as backing http/websocket server.
+- [µWebSockets](https://github.com/uNetworking/uWebSockets) serves as the underlying HTTP/WebSocket server.
-- [nlohmann::json](https://github.com/nlohmann/json) and [json-schema-validator](https://github.com/pboettch/json-schema-validator) are used to make working with json more comfortable.
+- [nlohmann::json](https://github.com/nlohmann/json) and [json-schema-validator](https://github.com/pboettch/json-schema-validator) are used to facilitate JSON handling.
-- [mdns](https://github.com/mjansson/mdns) is used for easy service discovery.
+- [mdns](https://github.com/mjansson/mdns) enables easy service discovery.
-- [OpenSSL](https://github.com/openssl/openssl) is used when SSL support is required.
+- [OpenSSL](https://github.com/openssl/openssl) is used to provide SSL support when required.

-The projects sources can be found in the _include_ folder.
-Beside the library sources the project is shipped with some examples for demonstration purposes located in the _examples_ folder.
-In addition some unit tests backed by [Catch2](https://github.com/catchorg/Catch2) framework can be found in _test_ folder.
-In _tools_ folder there are some helpers available related to _vcpkg_, tests and certificates.
+The project’s source files are located in the _include_ folder.
+In addition to the library source files, the project includes several examples for demonstration purposes, which are located in the _examples_ folder.
+Additionally, unit tests based on the [Catch2](https://github.com/catchorg/Catch2) framework can be found in the _test/catch2_ folder, along with other test scripts.
+The tools folder contains various helpers related to _vcpkg_, code generation, and certificates.

 ## Defines